LLNL/romweb/src/examples.md

 function at the origin.
 The adiabatic index in the ideal gas equations of state is set $\gamma = 1.4$.
 The initial mesh is a uniform Catesian hexahedral mesh, which deforms over time.
-It can be seen that the radial symmetry is maintained in the shock wave propagation in both FOM and PROM simulations.
-One can reproduce the PROM numerical result, following the command line options described below:
+It can be seen that the radial symmetry is maintained in the shock wave propagation in both FOM and pROM simulations.
+One can reproduce the pROM numerical result, following the command line options described below:

 * **offline**: ./laghos -o twp_sedov -m ../data/cube01_hex.mesh -pt 211 -tf 0.8 -s 7 -pa -offline -visit -romsvds -ef 0.9999 -writesol -romos -rostype load -romsns -nwinsamp 21 -sample-stages